How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Marking and Connecting the Center Line

-I use a pencil or chalk to mark the midpoints and label them “Center” on both ends so I don’t get confused.
+Use a pencil or chalk to mark the midpoints and label them “Center” on both ends, so as not to get confused.

 Snap a chalk line between these marks to make a straight centerline down the length of the room.
-This line is your main guide and helps keep the pattern straight and even.
+This line is the main guide and helps keep the pattern straight and even.

 Deciding Pattern Direction

-Choose a direction for your herringbone pattern.
-I usually align the pattern with the main window or the room’s longest wall.
-I find this uses natural light well and creates a nice flow.
+Choose a direction for the herringbone pattern.
+Align the pattern with the main window or the room’s longest wall.
+This uses natural light well and creates a nice flow.

 In a rectangular room, running the pattern along the longest side can make the space feel bigger.